Malum in se

 The question between inherently wrong versus prohibited most likely originated in Plato's Socratic dialogue, Euthyphro, in which Socrates famously asked "Is the pious (τὸ ὅσιον) loved by the gods because it is pious, or is it pious because it is loved by the gods?"
 (10a).
-In this case, do the gods command what is good, or do the gods command good?
+Is it good because the gods will it or do the gods will it because it is good?